Damián Musto

-Damián Marcelo Musto (born 9 June 1987) is an Argentine footballer who plays as a midfielder for Alumni.
+Damián Marcelo Musto (born 9 June 1987) is an Argentine former footballer who played as a midfielder.
+He is currently part of Eduardo Coudet's coaching staff at River Plate.

 Club career

 Early career

-Born in Casilda, Musto joined Quilmes' youth setup in 2005, from hometown side Club Atlético Alumni.
+Born in Casilda, Musto joined Quilmes' youth setup in 2005, from hometown side Alumni.
 He made his senior debut during the 2006–07 season, suffering relegation from Primera División.

 In 2008, Musto joined Primera B Nacional side Atlético Tucumán.
-Midfielder with strong marking style comparable to that of Pablo Guiñazú.
+He was viewed as a midfielder with strong marking style, comparable to that of Pablo Guiñazú.
 He featured regularly during his two-year spell at the club, achieving promotion to the first division in his first campaign.

-On 13 July 2010 Musto signed for Lega Pro Prima Divisione club Spezia.
+On 13 July 2010, Musto signed for Lega Pro Prima Divisione club Spezia.
 After appearing sparingly, he returned to his home country after agreeing to a contract with Olimpo.

 Rosario Central

 On 29 July 2015, Musto was loaned to Rosario Central for 18 months, with a buyout clause.
 He made his debut for the club on 9 August, in a 3–1 win against former club Quilmes.